Mingtiandi

 Hospitality giant Hilton has signed a deal with Japanese builder Mitsui Fudosan to establish Waldorf Astoria-branded luxury rental residences at a Tokyo mixed-use project.

-Waldorf Astoria Residences Tokyo Nihonbashi will occupy the highest levels of a 52-storey tower under construction in the capital’s central Chuo district, according to a Thursday announcement by Mitsui Fudosan, Japan’s biggest developer by market capitalisation.
+Waldorf Astoria Residences Tokyo Nihonbashi will occupy the highest levels of a 52-storey tower under construction in the capital’s central Chuo ward, according to a Thursday announcement by Mitsui Fudosan, Japan’s biggest developer by market capitalisation.

 The 71 rental units are scheduled to begin receiving tenants in late 2027 as the first residences in Asia Pacific under Hilton’s top-tier Waldorf Astoria luxury brand, as the US group carries out a plan to grow its APAC luxury and lifestyle portfolio by 50 percent to reach 250 hotels in the coming years.